Gambucci's Salad

 There are a few contingencies that come with preparing this salad.

-...finely chop everything.
+DO:...finely chop everything.
 The red onions should be ultra thin, the chicken should be chopped very fine and the lettuce should be chopped into fine shreds.

 ...use both romaine and iceberg.
 The only time I pick up lonely little iceberg is when I've got this salad on the mind!